Wee Siew Kim: Career

-Wee was previously the deputy CEO (Aerospace and Marine) and concurrent president, Defence Business of Singapore Technologies Engineering Ltd.
+He is Group Chief Executive Officer of Nipsea Group and Deputy President Nippon Paint Holdings since 2009.
+He was previously the deputy CEO (Aerospace and Marine) and concurrent president, Defence Business of Singapore Technologies Engineering Ltd.

+On 1 October 2020, he joined Jurong Port as Deputy Board Chairman and was appointed as Chairman and Chairman of the Executive Committee on 1 October 2021.

+Wee is a Fellow of the City and Guilds Institute.
+He also serves on the Boards of Mapletree Logistics Trust Management, SIA Engineering Company and Singapore Telecommunications.
+He is also a member of the board of directors (non-executive & independent) of SBS Transit, and Director of Changi Airports International Pte Ltd.

 Personal life

 Wee is a Buddhist.
-Wee is married and has 4 children.
+Wee is married and has four children.

 In October 2006, one of Wee's daughters, Wee Shu Min, was in the news for posting on her blog what is viewed by some Singaporeans to be elitist, naive and insensitive statements against heartlanders.